Nsustain/.github/profile/README.md

   </b>
   <br>
   <br>
-  🌳 A non-profit, open-source website where volunteer developers can come help farmers and scientists around the world.
+  🌳 We connect volunteer programmers with farmers or whoever working in an environment-related profession.
 </p>

 <br>